Connect with us

 “Christianity teaches us forgiveness and second chances.
 I believe in second chances, and I try hard to be forgiving,” the former governor said soon after leaving office of the more than 200 acts of clemency he granted.

-During his eight years as governor, Barbour, like most other Mississippi politicians, did nothing to make that forgiveness more inclusive by creating a system that would make it easier for the literally tens of thousands of people convicted of felonies to have their rights restored.
+During his eight years as governor, Barbour, like most other Mississippi politicians, did nothing to make that forgiveness more inclusive by creating a system that would make it easier for the literally tens of thousands of people convicted of felonies to have their voting rights restored.

 Most Mississippi politicians wear their Christianity on their sleeve.
 The primary tenet of the Christian faith is forgiveness and redemption.
 Yet, they do not see as part of that forgiveness and redemption the restoration of voting rights for people convicted of felonies.